indutny/range-finder/README.md

 a brand new stream for every request it stores and tracks previously created streams that were no fully read, and attempts to reuse them when requesting subsequent data.
-While this module is not a silver bullet, it can cut number of the created streams in half in such cases.
+While this module is not a silver bullet, it can cut number of the created streams up to 4x in such cases.

 ## Installation